 Further to BSE are concerns that animal protein meals are responsible for food borne pathogen contamination, such as Salmonella.
 Typically these bacteria are destroyed by rendering and possible recontamination is often negated by pelleting of manufactured feeds.
 In most cases, if poultry acquire Salmonella it is likely to be from an environmental source other than feed.
 It is possible for animal protein meals to be contaminated with high levels of heavy metals, dioxins and PCBs (pesticides); however, meals are monitored and regulated to minimise this.

 With respect to feeding the animal protein meals, the most crucial dilemma facing a nutritionist is the variability in available nutrients (those that can be absorbed and retained by the bird) and limits to incorporation to maintain a diet balanced for all nutrients, particularly calcium and phosphorus.
-The table below indicates the averages of samples used in developing nutrient levels published by the National Research Council (NRC, 1994) for meat and bone, blood, feather and poultry meals.
+Table 1 below shows the determined averages that are used in determining nutrient levels, published by the National Research Council (NRC, 1994) for meat and bone, blood, feather and poultry meals.

 |Nutrient||Meat & Bone||Blood||Feather||Poultry|